z1skgr/FullOpenStack2023/Part 3/phonebook/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3001](http://localhost:3001) to view it in your browser.

+Open [http://localhost:3001/api/persons](http://localhost:3001/api/persons) to view it in your browser.

-Open [http://localhost:3001](http://localhost:3001/api/persons) to view it in your browser.
+Open [http://localhost:3001/api/info](http://localhost:3001/api/info) to view it in your browser.

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+### `npm run dev`

+Runs the server in the development mode.\
+Open [http://localhost:3001](http://localhost:3001) to view it in your browser.
+If you have an opened tab, you can refresh the page.

+Open [http://localhost:3001/api/persons](http://localhost:3001/api/persons) to view it in your browser.
+If you have an opened tab, you can refresh the page.

+Open [http://localhost:3001/api/info](http://localhost:3001/api/info) to view it in your browser.
+If you have an opened tab, you can refresh the page.

 ### `npm test`